From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Methods

-The CGM is multiphase \citep{tumlinson17, FGOH23}, with cold clouds at $T\sim 10^4$K embedded in a hot, volume-filling phase at the virial temperature, which is at $T\sim 10^6$K for Milky Way like galaxies.
-In this temperature range, we adopt the collisional ionization equilibrium (CIE) cooling curve in \cite{gnat07} and assumes solar metallicity (X = 0.7, Z = 0.02).
 Unlike the ISM, the heating function in the CGM is not well known.
 We use a toy density dependent heating rate such that the net cooling function is thermally bistable at $10^4$K and $10^6$K, with a thermally unstable equilibrium at $6 \times 10^5$K\footnote{We also run a couple of simulations under ICM conditions, with $T_{\rm hot} = 10^7$K (see \autoref{tab:summary of simulations} for details).
 For those simulations, we adjust the density dependent heating rate such that the net cooling function is thermally bistable at $10^4$K and $10^7$K, with a thermally unstable equilibrium at $6 \times 10^6$K.}.
 This ensures numerical stability and is identical to the setup in \cite{tan21}.
 The cooling ($\Lambda$) and heating($\left. \Gamma \right/n$) functions, net cooling function ($\Lambda - \left. \Gamma \right/n$), and net cooling time ($t_{\rm cool}$) we use for the CGM are shown in the right column of \autoref{fig:net_cooling_curves_ISM_CGM}, where we have used a typical CGM pressure of $\left.
 P \right/k_{\rm B}=1000 {\rm K} \, {\rm cm}^{-3}$ when evaluating the net cooling time.